Louisiana Democratic Party

 The Louisiana Democratic Party (Parti démocrate de Louisiane, Partido Demócrata de Luisiana) is the affiliate of the Democratic Party in the state of Louisiana.

 Dominated by the conservative planter elite through much of the 19th century, the party was historically prominent in politics since before the American Civil War.
 It struggled to regain power through Reconstruction, when the Republican Party became competitive due to support by most African Americans and many other Unionists.
-Democrats won the governorship in every election from 1877 to 1980, when Republican David Treen was elected.
+Democrats held the governorship continuously from 1877 to 1980, when Republican David Treen took office.

-Governor John Bel Edwards is a Democrat, and he is the only Democrat elected statewide in Louisiana.
+The Louisiana Democratic Party has seen its electoral power steadily decline in the state in recent years.